loda-lang/loda-programs/programs/oeis/list3.md

 * [A313480](http://oeis.org/A313480) ([L23 program](A313480.asm)): Coordination sequence Gal.4.41.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313487](http://oeis.org/A313487) ([L20 program](A313487.asm)): Coordination sequence Gal.4.42.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313510](http://oeis.org/A313510) ([L18 program](A313510.asm)): Coordination sequence Gal.3.13.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313561](http://oeis.org/A313561) ([L23 program](A313561.asm)): Coordination sequence Gal.4.53.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313568](http://oeis.org/A313568) ([L13 program](A313568.asm)): Coordination sequence Gal.3.14.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313613](http://oeis.org/A313613) ([L28 program](A313613.asm)): Coordination sequence Gal.4.72.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313680](http://oeis.org/A313680) ([L20 program](A313680.asm)): Coordination sequence Gal.6.120.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.